ahmedehab0/PayskyAssesment/README.md

 Repositories/: Data access layer components for interacting with the database Migrations/: Database migration files for managing database schema changes

-Getting Started (you don't have to worriy about .net version just make sure you postgre installed) Navigate to the project directory cd cstest add your postgre connection string in the appsettings.json file for windows: run .\bin\Release\net9.0\win-x64\publish\cstest.exe for linux: run chmod +x .\bin\Release\net9.0\lin-x64\publish\cstest run .\bin\Release\net9.0\lin-x64\publish\cstest
+Getting Started
+Follow the steps below to get the project up and running.
+Make sure you have PostgreSQL installed and configured before proceeding.

+1. Navigate to the project directory cd cstest
+2. Configure your PostgreSQL connection
+Add your PostgreSQL connection string to the appsettings.json file.

+3. Running the application
+For Windows:
+Run the following command to execute the application:
+.\bin\Release\net9.0\win-x64\publish\cstest.exe

+For Linux:
+First, make the application executable: chmod +x .\bin\Release\net9.0\lin-x64\publish\cstest Then, run the application:
+.\bin\Release\net9.0\lin-x64\publish\cstest

 API Documentation for Account Management